SWIFTSIM/swiftsim/doc/RTD/source/FriendsOfFriends/parameter_description.rst

 via the parameter ``min_group_size``.
 When analysing simulations, to identify haloes, the common practice is to set this to ``32`` in order to not plague the catalogs with too many small likely unbound structures.
-When using the FOF code on-the-fly for black hole see ding, larger values are recommended as there is no need to store groups much smaller than the minimal halo mass used for seeding (see below).
+When using the FOF code on-the-fly for black hole seeding, larger values are recommended as there is no need to store groups much smaller than the minimal halo mass (see below).

 ------------------------

 In the case of black holes seeding, we run the FOF module on-the-fly during a cosmological simulation.
-The time of the first FOF call is controlled by the two following options:
+The time of the first FOF call is controlled by the following two options:

   * Time of the first FOF call (non-cosmological runs): ``time_first``,
   * Scale-factor of the first FOF call (cosmological runs): ``scale_factor_first``.